Visiting The Mosses

 Created more than 10,000 years ago as the glaciers that covered much of Britain receded, the Marches Mosses are one of the largest raised peat bogs in Britain.
 The Mosses are one of the rarest habitats on earth and an enormous carbon store, holding more carbon acre for acre than forest does.
 It’s a haven for plants and wildlife that thrive in the acidic peat.
 Many of these are seen in very few other places on earth.

 The Mosses was badly damaged over hundreds of years as peat was cut for fuel and parts of the Moss drained for commercial peat cutting.
 Beginning in 2012, Shropshire Wildlife Trust, Natural England and Natural Resources Wales have been working to restore the 2,500 acres of the Mosses to healthy, functioning ecosystems again.

 In 2018, Sinker’s Fields were added to the Marches Mosses landscape.
 Across the Morris’ Bridge over the Llangollen Canal, they are a wonderful site for watching a wide range of birds.
 In 2022, a stunning bird hide was added onto the site.

 Walking on the Mosses

 There are a number of marked walking trails on the Mosses including the Purple Trail; The Green Trail; a the Mammoth Trail; the History Trail that passes the most historically-important sites on the Mosses; the Orange trail; and a circular trail on Bettisfield Moss.
 Click here to view a full sized overview of the Mosses.

 Birdwatching on Sinker’s Fields

 In 2018, Sinker’s Fields were added to the Marches Mosses landscape.
 Across the Morris’ Bridge over the Llangollen Canal, they are a wonderful site for watching a wide range of birds.
-In the near future, Shropshire Wildlife Trust will install a bird hide at the edge of the site.
-It will be easily accessible and provide a quiet site to watch the birds on Sinker’s Fields in any weather.
+In 2022, Shropshire Wildlife Trust installed an accessible bird hide here as a quiet site to watch the birds on Sinker’s Fields in any weather.